 Heptatonalities designate seven-tone scales, hexatonalities six-tone scales, and pentatonalities five-tone scales.
 One exceptional tonality shown with the pentatonalities is a tetratonality with but four pitches to its octave.
 Beyond the names of the regular diatonic scales, Tonalibus took the liberty to follow its own naming convention.
 In addition though, also other tonality names in use are shown.

-This catalogue presents the following groups of anchored tonalities, plus a modulation framework along with cyclic modulation samples.
+This catalogue presents the following groups of anchored tonalities.
 Below you find a few visuals presenting an overview of the tonalities included in the catalogue and some of their underlying scale patterns.
 Further, there is a high level summary of the elements, audio clips, and visuals in the catalogue for each given tonality.
 Beyond this, Tonalibus presents some tonality progressions, inversions, and derivatives, which are not fully detailed in the catalogue, for example for Core tonalities and the tetratonality progression.

 Tonalities in the catalogue and basic scale patterns